mmeyer2k/dcrypt/README.md

 Supported (and tested) hash algos: all!

-NOTE: PHP's libmcrypt has fallen out of favor due to its stale codebase and inability to use AES-NI.
+**NOTE**: PHP's libmcrypt has fallen out of favor due to its stale codebase and inability to use AES-NI.
 Only use these features if there is a strong need.
 In nearly all cases \Dcrypt\Aes (which uses OpenSSL) is preferred.

 ## Iterative HMAC Key Hardening
 To reduce the effectiveness of brute-force cracking on your encrypted blobs, you can provide an integer `$cost` parameter